docusign/code-examples-powershell/README.md

 For information about the scopes used for obtaining authorization to use the Admin API, see the [scopes section](https://developers.docusign.com/docs/admin-api/admin101/auth/).

 For a list of code examples that use the Admin API, see the [How-to guides overview](https://developers.docusign.com/docs/admin-api/how-to/) on the DocuSign Developer Center.

+## Notary API (closed beta)

+**Note:** For closed beta participants interested in adding Notary API functionality to your production account, contact your DocuSign representative.
+Example 1 requires a Sender DocuSign developer account API account ID that has been provisioned for the [Notary API base URI](https://developers.docusign.com/docs/notary-api/go-live/).
+Example 2 requires that you [create an organization](https://support.docusign.com/en/guides/org-admin-guide-create-org) in your Sender DocuSign developer account.

+For information about the scopes used for obtaining authorization to use the Admin API, see the [scopes section](https://developers.docusign.com/docs/notary-api/notary101/auth/).

+For a list of code examples that use the Notary API, see the [How-to guides overview](https://developers.docusign.com/docs/notary-api/how-to/) on the DocuSign Developer Center.

 ## Installation